code-vg14/Horizontal-Overlay-Stacked-Bars/README.md

                   target1:25,
                   target2:45,
                });
-You can use these additional properties in options
+<bold>You can use these additional properties in options

 You can hide the graph lines using display:false in x-axis and y-axis

               xAxes: [{